 Want to apply to an out of state school?
 Use our college search tool to search for a school.
 When you find your school, click on it and then click on the Admissions tab.

 After you have completed a college application, you need to send in your high school transcript, including any college transcripts you acquired by taking concurrent enrollment courses.
 Your high school registrar will be able to help you with your high school transcript.
 You will need to contact the college(s) from which you earned college credit to have them send your college transcripts to the college you will be attending.
 If possible, ask for your transcript to be sent electronically, as electronic transcripts reduce errors and speed up the acceptance process.

 The next step is finalizing how you will pay for college.
-It is important to understand the difference between grants, work-study, scholarships and loans [link to ways to pay subpage].
+It is important to understand the difference between grants, work-study, scholarships and loans.

 Every student should complete the Free Application for Federal Student Aid (FAFSA).
 You never know what kind of grants or low-interest loans you may qualify for.
-The FAFSA is available in January 1 each year.
+The FAFSA is available on October 1 each year.
 Visit fafsa.gov to learn more and fill out the form.